Feedbacks and Actions

 Parameter

 Each Action can specify a different parameter to control.
-If no parameter is specified the one defined in the top of the behavior form will be used.
+If no parameter is specified, the one defined at the top of the behavior form will be used.

 Active If Condition

 Each Action can have a condition.
-If the condition is false the Action stays disabled and is not used.
+If the condition is false, the Action remains disabled and is not used.

-Example: This can be used to specify different Actions dependent the value of a variable
+Example: This can be used to specify different Actions based on the value of a variable.

 Invert Condition